spierala/mini-rx-store/README.md

 #### Dispatch an Action:

-Dispatch an Action to update state:
+Dispatch an action to update state:

 ```
 import { Store } from 'mini-rx-store';